Berkeley-Data/e2e-data-science/README.md

     Once the notebook finishes running, you can verify the data load by navigating to Catalog → My Organization in the left panel and selecting `main.e2eai_iot_turbine.Volumes` (or whichever catalog and schema you set in your config file).
 Seeing the data here confirms it has been loaded into S3 and is ready for ingestion by Databricks.

 1. ETL Process

+    TLDR: Create a pipeline to run this notebook.
+Do not run the notebook outside a pipeline.

     The ETL step for your project involves ingesting, cleaning, and transforming data, ultimately producing eight tables.
 All related code is located in the `01-Data-ingestion/01.1-DLT-Wind-Turbine-SQL` notebook.
 However, you cannot run this notebook directly, as it contains STREAMING TABLES defined in the Lakeflow Declarative Pipeline format.